Our research is editorially independent but we

 Acadia National Park – Maine

 Acadia National Park is located on Mount Desert Island in Maine, and there are two great campgrounds to choose from when you visit.
 If you’re looking to be closer to the largest town in the area, Bar Harbor, then stay at Blackwoods.
-Blackwoods is open year-around, but you do need a permit for the winter months.
+Blackwoods is open year-round, but you do need a permit for the winter months.
 If you’re looking for more peace and quiet, consider pitching a tent at Seawall.
 Backcountry camping is only allowed in certain areas of the park.
-Tent camping fees in the park are between $10 and $22, depending on the site and season.
+Tent camping fees in the park vary depending on the site and season.

 Baxter State Park – Maine